nikonino867-beep/UmaRPC/README.md

 * Only Work in Landscape and fullscreen mode
 * Detection accuracy depends on screen visibility
 * It's still unstable at the moment, as it uses image matching.
+* Need to open "composite" menu to update the RPC

 ---